dmeneses/robotica-1-2019/utils/git-scripts.md

 # Create a new branch and push it to the main repository
 git iniciar STUDENT_NAME
 # Commit all the changes that are in the repo skipping what .gitignore has and pushes it to the repo
-git subirCambios "Some commit message"
+git guardarCambios "Some commit message"
 ```

 ## Troubleshooting